Naga0848/Docker-roboshop/README.md

     docker ps

-    docker exec -it catalogue bash
+    docker exec -it catalogue sh

     curl http://catalogue:8080/health   >>> to see whther catalogue is properly istalled or not